onedata/onedata-documentation/doc/using_onedata/using_onedata_from_cli.md

    ]
 }
 ```
-which returns the list of GUID's of spaces to which the user belongs and the
+which returns the list of GUIDs of spaces to which the user belongs and the
 ID of the default space.

 In order to get more information about a specific space use: